SharpRS03/UoM-ERP-BM-10909914/README.md

 conda activate aglakes
 ```

-`requirements.txt` carries equivalent pip pins if conda is unavailable.
+`requirements.txt` carries equivalent pip pins if conda is unavailable, but `environment.yml` is
+the specification the reported results were produced under.
 The neural network ran on a CPU-only
 OpenBLAS build of PyTorch 2.10.0 on Apple Silicon — no CUDA, no Metal.
 Linear algebra backend and
 thread count both affect floating-point summation order, so a different build will move those
 results even with identical seeds.
 Stage 16 pins all BLAS thread counts to 1 for the same reason;
 leave that pinning in place.

-Exact versions, hardware: `docs/TECHNICAL_APPENDIX.pdf` §4.
+Exact versions and hardware: `docs/TECHNICAL_APPENDIX.pdf` §4.

 ### 2. Data

-The raw altimetry and reanalysis inputs are public but are **not redistributed here**.
+Only two folders need populating, and the raw inputs for both are public but **not redistributed
-`docs/DATA.md` gives the source of each product, the exact ERA5 request, and the folder names the
+here**. `docs/DATA.md` gives the source of each product, the exact ERA5 request, the per-lake
-notebooks expect.
+target identifiers, and the folder and file names the notebooks expect.

-Four derived products **are** committed, all inside `Code Outputs/`.
-A reproducer can regenerate
-them from the raw downloads or start from the committed copies — the second route is recommended
-for a first pass, because the altimetry archives are periodically reprocessed and the ERA5 daily
-product is recomputed on every retrieval, so a download made today may not be byte-identical to
-the one used here.
+Two small things are committed: the two climate index series under `Climate Indices/`, and,
+inside the notebooks rather than in a data folder, the DAHITI water-level records.
+All five
+DAHITI series are embedded as literal values in stages `00` and `01`, so there is no DAHITI
+download, no DAHITI folder, and no account needed.
+The `<Lake>_DAHITI.xlsx` files are outputs
+of stage `01`, not inputs to it.

 ### 3. Run order